Night After Night (film)

 Night After Night is a 1932 American pre-Code drama film starring George Raft, Constance Cummings, and Mae West in her first movie role.
 Others in the cast include Wynne Gibson, Alison Skipworth, Roscoe Karns, Louis Calhern, and Bradley Page.
-Directed by Archie Mayo, it was adapted for the screen by Vincent Lawrence and Kathryn Scola, based on the Cosmopolitan magazine story Single Night by Louis Bromfield, with West allowed to contribute to her lines of dialogue.
+Directed by Archie Mayo, it was adapted for the screen by Vincent Lawrence and Kathryn Scola, based on the Cosmopolitan story "Single Night" by Louis Bromfield, with West allowed to contribute to her lines of dialogue.

 Although Night After Night is not a comedy, it has many comedic moments, especially with the comic relief of West, who plays a supporting role in her screen debut.

 Plot

-Joe Anton (Raft) is a speakeasy owner who falls in love with socialite Miss Healy (Cummings).
-He takes lessons in high-class mannerisms from Mabel Jellyman (Skipworth).
+Joe Anton is a speakeasy owner who falls in love with socialite Miss Healy.
+He takes lessons in high-class mannerisms from Mabel Jellyman.
 Joe does not know that Miss Healy only pays attention to him because he lives in the elegant building that her family lost in the Wall Street Crash of 1929.
-After a risky encounter with his old flame Iris Dawn (Gibson) involving a gun, Miss Healy kisses him.
-Joe is ready to marry her, but she's engaged to her friend Mr. Bolton, although admits she's just marrying him for his money.
+After a risky encounter with his old flame Iris Dawn involving a gun, Miss Healy kisses him.
+Joe is ready to marry her, but she is engaged to her friend Mr. Bolton, although admits she is just marrying him for his money.

-Infuriated at her gold digging, Joe tears into her, and he decides to abandon his upper-class aspirations.
+Infuriated at her gold-digging, Joe tears into her, and he decides to abandon his upper-class aspirations.
 Miss Healy follows him back to the speakeasy to tell him off, but she realizes that she has genuinely fallen in love with him.
-Meanwhile, Maudie Triplett (West) befriends Mrs. Jellyman and offers to hire her as a hostess in one of her elegant beauty parlors.
+Meanwhile, Maudie Triplett befriends Mrs. Jellyman and offers to hire her as a hostess in one of her elegant beauty parlors.